How do you choose the projects that you fundraise for?

 My colleagues and I are running the 10k, can we help with University projects?

 Yes, if you choose to support the University of Glasgow by taking part in a challenge or by organising your own event, we can help you by providing advice and a fundraising pack.
 You can choose which area of the university you would like to support.
-If you would like to discuss your fundraising idea, please contact Hilda De Groot or Susanne Hill on 0141 330 5092 or email firstname.lastname@example.org.
+If you would like to discuss your fundraising idea, please contact Michaella Mitchell, Supporter Engagement Manager via firstname.lastname@example.org

 How do I maintain contact with our graduates?

 The University has a statutory requirement to maintain an electoral roll of members of the General Council (graduates).
 As such it is our responsibility to ensure that an accurate database is stored.
-If you keep in touch with individual graduates from your department then please let us know.
-Forward on changes of address or updated business details and we will make sure these are added to the system to help you, as a department, track the success of your alumni.
+If you keep in touch with individual graduates from your area then please let us know via email@example.com

-How do I nominate somebody for Young Alumnus of the Year?
+How do I nominate somebody for the World Changing Alumni Award?

 If you know of a graduate who has particularly excelled in their chosen career since leaving University, and they are within 15 years of their graduation, then let us know.
 We honour successful young graduates every year and it is a great boost for the department as well as a celebration for the University.